Junior Wardens news

 We are already planning for the summer and the Junior Wardens 20th anniversary.

-- Central - we are taking part in the Love Where You Live event at Hoglands Park on 28 July
+- Central - We are taking part in the Love Where You Live event at Hoglands Park on 28 July

-- West - we are planning the 20th anniversary of the Junior Wardens in Mansel Park on 8 August
+- West - We are planning the 20th anniversary of the Junior Wardens in Mansel Park on 8 August

 Comments from people who engaged with us in half term